jonryley/genesis-arc-crm-process/stages/stage-2-shape.md

 ## Objective

-Build a compelling commercial value case aligned to the customer need and buying logic.
+Develop a compelling commercial value case aligned to the customer need, strategic drivers, and buying logic.

+## Typical Inputs

+- Qualified opportunity
+- Customer discussions and discovery
+- Stakeholder insight
+- Commercial and operational requirements
+- Market and competitive intelligence
+- Internal capability assessment

 ## Activities

 - Define the customer problem in business terms
+- Clarify desired customer outcomes
 - Shape the value hypothesis
-- Clarify solution direction
+- Develop the solution direction
-- Estimate financial and non financial value
+- Estimate financial and non-financial value
-- Assess risks, dependencies, and assumptions
+- Assess risks, assumptions, and dependencies
+- Evaluate commercial approach and pricing logic
-- Align internal contributors
+- Align internal contributors and delivery stakeholders
+- Define the buying and engagement strategy
-- Map the path to proposal or commercial offer
+- Map the path towards proposal, bid, or commercial offer

-## Required Output
+## Required Outputs

-- Value proposition
+- Customer value proposition
 - Solution outline
-- Commercial logic
+- Commercial logic and indicative value
 - Buying strategy
-- Stakeholder plan
+- Stakeholder engagement plan
+- Risk and assumption assessment
+- Recommendation to progress, hold, rework, or stop

 ## Entry Criteria

-- Opportunity qualified
+- Opportunity formally qualified
-- Customer need credible
+- Customer need and problem are credible
+- Stakeholder engagement exists
-- Internal interest to pursue
+- Internal interest and capability to pursue are confirmed

 ## Exit Criteria

-- Customer value case is clear and commercially credible
+- The customer value case is commercially credible, differentiated, and strong enough to justify formal pursuit

 ## Key Questions

-- What outcome matters most to the customer
+- What outcome matters most to the customer?
-- Why would they act
+- Why would they act now?
-- What changes if they do nothing
+- What happens if they do nothing?
-- What is the economic case
+- What is the commercial or economic impact?
-- What differentiates us
+- What differentiates our approach?
+- Do we understand the buying logic and decision drivers?